basliqlabs/qwest-docs/docs/main/03-research/01-vendors/04-trello/04-trello.md

 Move list | Move the list to a different position.
 Move all cards in this list | Transfer all cards to another list.
 Sort by | Organize cards by date, name, etc.
-Automation | Set automation options for this list Archive | Archive the list, making it disappear from the board and moving it to the archived space.
+Automation | Set automation options for this list.
+Archive | Archive the list, making it disappear from the board and moving it to the archived space.

 Finally, let’s talk about Cards.
 Cards represent tasks or individual items within a project.
 Instead of using the small edit icon beside each card’s name, simply click on the card to open its detailed view, which includes several options: